li-xirong/mmc-amd/README.md

 			cfp.txt
 			oct.txt
 		ImageData/
-			cfp-clahe-448x448 		(Link it to the dir of synthetic cfp) oct-median3x3-448x448		(Link it to the dir of synthetic oct)
+			cfp-clahe-448x448 		(symbolic link to the dir of synthetic cfp) oct-median3x3-448x448		(symbolic link to the dir of synthetic oct)

 ```